 If you have a complaint of a query, you can raise it with me via firstname.lastname@example.org or, if appropriate, contact the regulator, the Information Commissioner.

 Sponsored content and affiliates

-I have occasionally run sponsored posts from Teads (previously called eBuzzing).
+I have occasionally run sponsored posts.
 All of these are labelled as such in the post and only express views I freely and genuinely hold.

-My sites display adverts served up by Google and MessageSpace and also use affiliate links from other firms from time to time.
-In all cases, these third parties do not supply any of your personal data to me and you should contact them direct for details of their privacy policies and information on how to opt out from their systems.
+In all cases, these third parties do not supply any of your personal data to me and if you choose to provide any personal data to them via their systems, you should contact them direct for details of their privacy policies and information on how to opt out from their systems.

 Comment moderation policy

 Comments are very welcome.
 I moderate comments based on whether they are polite, whether they are really from who they say they are, whether they are on topic (so please take care to post your comment on the right post) and whether they add something to the discussion rather than, for example, being a repetition of what has already been said or the repetition of a tired old insult.